lucthienphong1120/HTML-is-a-Programming-Language/README.md

 # HTML Is A Programming Language

-An extension to HTML to end the eternal discusion
+The following material is taken from a research project by an expert to end the eternal discusion.

 ## Language Overview